deepanshs/mrsimulator/docs/user_guide/simulator/simulator.rst

 The attribute :py:attr:`~mrsimulator.simulator.ConfigSimulator.integration_volume` is an enumeration with two string literals,
 ``octant`` and ``hemisphere``.
 The integration volume refers to the volume of the sphere over which the NMR frequencies are integrated.
-The default value is *octant*, i.e., the spectrum comprises of integrated frequencies arising from the positive octant of the sphere.
-``mrsimulator`` can exploit the orientational symmetry of the problem, and thus optimize the simulation by performing a partial integration.
+The default value is *octant*, i.e., the spectrum is comprised of integrated frequencies arising from the positive octant of the sphere. mrsimulator can exploit the problem's orientational symmetry, thus optimizing the simulation by performing a partial integration.

-To learn more about the orientational symmetries, refer to Eden et. al. [#f4]_
+To learn more about the orientational symmetries, refer to Eden et al. [#f4]_

 Consider the :math:`^{29}\text{Si}` site, ``Si29_site``, from the previous example.
 This site has a symmetric shielding tensor with *zeta* and *eta* as 100 ppm and 0.2, respectively.
-With only *zeta* and *eta*, we can exploit the symmetry of the problem, and evaluate the frequency integral over the octant, which is equivalent to the integration over the sphere.
+With only *zeta* and *eta*, we can exploit the symmetry of the problem and evaluate the frequency integral over the octant, which is equivalent to the integration over the sphere.
 By adding the Euler angles to this tensor, we break the symmetry, and the integration over the octant is no longer accurate.